Health Benefits of Barley

-People also take barley to try to promote weight loss or help prevent some types of cancer.
+People also take barley to promote weight loss or help prevent some types of cancer.

-Barley is likely effective for reducing total cholesterol and LDL "bad" cholesterol levels.
-It may also lower triglycerides and increase HDL "good" cholesterol levels.
-How much barley lowers cholesterol may depend upon how many grams you eat.
+Barley is probably effective at reducing total cholesterol and LDL "bad" cholesterol levels.
+It may also lower triglycerides and increase HDL "good" cholesterol levels, but the research has been mixed.
+How much it lowers cholesterol may depend on how many grams you eat.
 The effect may also be less when barley is highly processed.

-Barley is a grain you can eat as a food.
+Barley is a grain you can eat as food.
 It provides a source of:

 - Fatty oils

-It is also used as an ingredient for making alcoholic beverages such as beer.
+It's also used as an ingredient to make beer.

 Risks.
-Barley is generally safe in the amounts found in foods, even if you are pregnant.
-But do not eat large amounts of barley sprouts while pregnant.
-And avoid taking barley when breastfeeding, just to be safe.
+Barley is generally safe in the amounts found in foods, even if you are pregnant, but don't eat large amounts of cooked barley sprouts during pregnancy.
+Barley comes with a risk of bacteria that can cause illness.
+Therefore, as per the FDA, pregnant women, children, the elderly, and people with weak immune systems should avoid eating raw or lightly cooked sprouts of any type.
+Moreover, avoid taking barley supplements when breastfeeding, just to be safe.

 Interactions.
-Because barley may lower blood sugar, there is a chance it could decrease it too much if combined with herbs, supplements, or drugs that do the same thing.
-Be cautious when also taking diabetes drugs or supplements such as:
+Barley could lower blood sugar levels too much if combined with herbs, supplements, or drugs that do the same thing.
+Other supplements that may lower blood sugar levels include: